 MPI launches the careers of talented filmmakers who are passionate about telling stories about freedom.
 MPI staff identifies and supports filmmakers with grants, guidance, internship placements, and networking opportunities.
 In addition to supporting dozens of independent filmmakers, MPI develops its own original pro-freedom content in-house.

-MPI-supported filmmakers have earned top recognition and awards over the course of their careers, including Emmy Awards, a Guinness World Record, an Oscar nomination, a spot on the BAFTA long list for Best Short Film, and more.
-Their online videos have a collective view count of over 110 million and an average Amazon.com rating of 4.62 stars out of 5.
+Moving Picture Institute-supported filmmakers have earned top recognition and awards over the course of their careers, including Emmy Awards, a Guinness World Record, an Oscar nomination, a spot on the BAFTA long list for Best Short Film, and more.

-Since its founding in 2005, MPI has awarded an impressive 96 Rising Filmmaker Program fellowships and 64 Hollywood Career Launch Program internships.
-Each fellowship represents another career boosted, as well as another compelling story told about the importance of individual rights, free enterprise, and fighting against oppression.
+Since its founding in 2005, MPI has awarded an impressive number of fellowships through our Rising Filmmaker Program, and our Hollywood Career Launch Program boasts an exclusive 2% acceptance rate.
+Each fellowship and internship represents another career boosted, as well as another compelling story told about the importance of individual rights, free enterprise, and fighting against oppression.

 As it continues to develop its ever-growing network and expand its outstanding programing, MPI will also continue to build a lasting legacy for freedom in the mediums that matter most: film, television, and the Internet.